What is a Directory Traversal attack?

 What an attacker can do if your website is vulnerable

 With a system vulnerable to directory traversal, an attacker can make use of this vulnerability to step out of the root directory and access other parts of the file system.
-This might give the attacker the ability to view restricted files, or even more dangerous, allowing the attacker to execute powerful commands on the web server which can lead to a full compromise of the system.
+This might give the attacker the ability to view restricted files, which could provide the attacker with more information required to further compromise the system.

 Depending on how the website access is set up, the attacker will execute commands by impersonating himself as the user which is associated with “the website”.
 Therefore it all depends on what the website user has been given access to in the system.

 Example of a Directory Traversal attack via web application code